gabors-data-analysis/gabors-data-analysis.github.io/_pages/teaching-guide.md

 Duration: 1 academic year (2 semesters / 3 trimesters)

 Sequence: The second part of the textbook.
-[Part III Prediction](/chapters/part-III/) may be complemented with more standard data science / forecasting books (Hastie and Tibshirani, Hyndman et al).
+[Part III Prediction](/chapters/part-III/) may be complemented with other data science / forecasting books (Hastie and Tibshirani, Hyndman et al).
 [Part IV Causal Analysis](/chapters/part-IV/) may be complemented with more advanced causal analysis books (Angrist and Pischke, Imbens).

 ### A single core data course in graduate business/management programs